MEDICAL STUDENT PERFORMANCE EVALUATION (MSPE)

 The MSPE is prepared for all senior students by the Associate Dean for Student Affairs (pre-clerkship years) and the Regional Campus Deans (clerkship years).
 Students have the opportunity to contribute to the “Noteworthy Characteristics” section of the MSPE letter and to review the MSPE for factual accuracy.
 The Associate Dean for Student Affairs edits the final letter for accuracy and format.
 If for any reason, a student believes that the Associate Dean for Student Affairs or their regional campus dean cannot prepare the letter in an unbiased manner, he or she may request that the letter be completed by another member of the Dean’s Office.

-- Students are required to submit information for the Noteworthy Characteristics section between June 1 and July 15.
+- Students were required to submit information for the Noteworthy Characteristics section between June 30, 2022 and July 15, 2022.

-- The Regional Campus Deans will complete their work on the MSPEs in early to mid-August and submit them to the Associate Dean for Student Affairs.
+- The Regional Campus Deans completed their work on the MSPEs in early to mid-August and submit them to the Associate Dean for Student Affairs.

-- The Associate Dean for Student Affairs will upload a draft of the completed letters by early September for the students’ review.
+- The Associate Dean for Student Affairs uploaded a draft of the completed letters in early September for the students' review.

-- Students will have two weeks after the draft letters are uploaded in September to review their MSPE and recommend edits to correct factual errors.
+- Students had two weeks after the draft letters were uploaded in September to review their MSPE and recommend edits to correct factual errors.

-- Finalized MSPEs are uploaded by the Associate Dean for Student Affairs no later than September 30.
+- Finalized MSPEs were uploaded by the Associate Dean for Student Affairs.

 - Requests for an alternative MSPE author should be submitted to the Dean's Office no later than of the year in which the letter is to be written.